netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/client-auth-support.md

 1. Enable the TLS support in Netscaler.

-     The Citrix ingress controller uses the **TLS** section in the Ingress definition as an enabler for TLS support with Netscaler.
+     The Netscaler ingress controller uses the **TLS** section in the Ingress definition as an enabler for TLS support with Netscaler.
      The following is a sample snippet of the Ingress definition: